blackout-games/rugby/README.md

 ### Deploying

-Unless you've been given permission, you will not be deploying Blackout Rugby.
-You can make changes and submit pull requests.
-Then we will deploy the app to production.
+You will not be deploying Blackout Rugby.
+You can make changes and submit pull requests, then we will deploy to production.

+### API

+The API documentation can be found [here](http://docs.blackoutrugby.apiary.io/).
+If you need any changes please [create a new issue](https://github.com/blackout-games/rugby/issues/new).

 ## Further Reading / Useful Links